 The VI Europe-Latin America Co-Production Forum Best Project Award is open to competition by all projects selected for the event, with the exception of those presented in the framework of special collaborations.

-The EFADs-CACI Europe-Latin America Co-Production Grant carrying EUR 20,000 will be handed over to the majoritiy producer of the winning project.
+The EFADs-CAACI Europe-Latin America Co-Production Grant carrying EUR 20,000 will be handed over to the majoritiy producer of the winning project.

-The EFADs-CACI Europe-Latin America Co-Production Grant is open to projects selected for the V Europe-Latin America Co-Production Forum.
+The EFADs-CAACI Europe-Latin America Co-Production Grant is open to projects selected for the V Europe-Latin America Co-Production Forum.

 Eurimages Award for Co-production Development, The Eurimages Development Co-Production Award, a cash prize of €20,000 euros for feature films has been created to promote the Fund’s role in encouraging European co-production from the initial stages of a project.
 The eligible projects must have been submitted to the Europe-Latin America Co-production Forum by a producer established in a Eurimages’s Member Country and have the intention to involve at least another Eurimages’ Member Country.